-For individual native oak trees, the in-lieu fee is based on an inch-for-inch replacement approach that accounts for costs associated with purchasing and planting 1-inch of trunk diameter and maintaining those trees for a period of seven years.
-Specifically, two 1-gallon/TreePot 4-sized container trees are assumed to represent one inch of trunk diameter.
-The acquisition and planting component of the per-inch mitigation fee is then based on the costs to purchase and plant two 1gallon/TreePot 4-sized container trees.
-To determine the per-inch fee, the median price of 1gallon/TreePot 4-sized container trees was calculated from a survey of nurseries in El Dorado County and the surrounding region.
+- 1. Two 1-gallon/TreePot 4-sized container trees are assumed to represent one inch of trunk diameter.
+The acquisition and planting component of the per-inch mitigation fee is then based on the costs to purchase and plant two 1-gallon/TreePot 4-sized container trees. - 2.
+To determine the per-inch fee, the median price of 1-gallon/TreePot 4-sized container trees was calculated from a survey of nurseries in El Dorado County and the surrounding region. - 3.
 This price was then doubled for each tree to account for costs associated with planting.
-Doubling the per-tree cost to account for purchasing and planting a tree (inclusive of labor and materials) is a standard approach in the landscape/habitat restoration industry.
+Doubling the per-tree cost to account for purchasing and planting a tree (inclusive of labor and materials) is a standard approach in the landscape/habitat restoration industry. - 4.
 The management and monitoring component of the per-inch mitigation fee is based on annual costs associated with maintaining planted trees for a period of seven years.
-Data for this fee was derived from cost estimates provided by a habitat restoration contracting firm, Habitat Restoration Sciences, Inc. Based on this analysis, the per-inch individual native oak tree mitigation fee was calculated to be \$153.00.
-In the case of Heritage Trees, the per-inch mitigation fee shall be \$459.00 (3:1 ratio).
+Data for this fee was derived from cost estimates provided by a habitat restoration contracting firm, Habitat Restoration Sciences, Inc.

+Based on this analysis, the individual native oak tree mitigation fee was calculated to be \$153.00 perinch.
+In the case of Heritage Trees, the mitigation fee shall be \$459.00 per-inch (3:1 ratio).
 Table 6 summarizes the cost breakdown associated with the in-lieu fee for individual native oak trees.